cheminform-bio/OpenTox_Project_Classification/README.md

 ####  Part 2.
 Correlation signals:

 __Q.
-Does the population health status play a significant role in post-vaccine AE or recovery?
+Does the population-health status play a significant role in having post-vaccine AE or getting recoverd?

    __status of the vaccine recipients__:
      (ageGroup, gender, medical history, current illnes, current medication, allergy)